Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/optimization/operational-governance.md

 ---

 ## Context
 Launch is just the beginning.
 Real value is in the way you watch, learn, and hone after your site goes live.
-XM Cloud gives you the means to go fast, but to make improved that matter, you need to make sure you have the right governance and measures in place.
+SitecoreAI gives you the means to go fast, but to make improved that matter, you need to make sure you have the right governance and measures in place.

 ## Execution